-Net cash flows used in investing activities increased \$4.0 million from \$9.6 million in the first quarter 2012 to \$13.6 million in the first quarter 2013.
+Net cash flows used in investing activities were \$31.7 million for the twenty-eight weeks ended July 14, 2013, compared to \$27.9 million for the same period in 2012.
 The increase over prior year is due primarily to investments in new restaurant openings, kitchen equipment and technology infrastructure.
-The following table lists the components of our investing activities for fiscal 2012 (in millions): double underline table
+The following table lists the components of our investing activities for the twenty-eight weeks ended July 14, 2013 (in millions):